pattonsgirl/CEG2410/Projects/Project1/README.md

 Remove any other rules that are too open.

-Your deliverable for this part is a brief explanation of the rules created AND a screenshot of your Security Group rules after modifications.
+Your deliverable for this part is a brief explanation of the rules created AND a screenshot of your rules.

 ## Part 4 - Research